 How to Learn Electrical Engineering: Step-by-Step

-- Math and science basics.
+- Hone your math and science skills.
 Training for a role in electrical engineering begins with studying mathematics and science in high school.
 Algebra and geometry will prepare you to understand calculus, which is essential to engineering.
 You should also study chemistry and physics, as all forms of engineering involve applied physics.
 Once you have obtained your high school diploma, you can apply to university.

 - Choose a college program.
 Once you have been accepted into an electrical engineering program, you can explore your specific areas of interest within the degree.
 Then, you can apply for summer internship opportunities that you think might fit into your future career.

 - Get work experience.
-During your final year of study, you should be looking into securing an Engineer in Training role so that you can immediately start gaining work experience upon graduation.
+During your final year of study, look into securing an engineer-in-training role.
+This will help you immediately start gaining work experience upon graduation.

 - Gain certification.
-Once you have finished your training period, you can study for the Professional Practice Examination (PPE), which will test your knowledge of engineering practices and standards.
-It covers topics such as ethical standards, patents, trademarks, and copyrights.
-The requirements for this accreditation varies by state.
+Once you have finished your training period, you can study for the Professional Practice Examination (PPE).
+This will test your knowledge of engineering practices and standards.
+The requirements for this accreditation vary by state.

 The Best Electrical Engineering Courses and Training

-When choosing a higher education institute or training course for electrical engineering, make sure it is in line with your personal aspirations.
-Location, class structure, and affordability will also be key determining factors.
+When choosing an electrical engineering program or training course, make sure it is in line with your personal aspirations.
+Location, class structure, and affordability are also key determining factors.

-In-person electrical engineering classes are a great option because they give you access to state-of-the-art labs, classrooms, and specialized research facilities.
+In-person electrical engineering programs are a great option because they give you access to state-of-the-art labs, classrooms, and specialized research facilities.
 They also allow you to directly connect with your educators and peers.
-Below, we have listed the top electrical engineering program in the US, although you can explore others online to choose one that fits your interests.
+Below, we have listed the top electrical engineering programs in the US.

 Massachusetts Institute of Technology